Breakdown Maintenance: Types, Benefits & Examples

 Breakdowns.
 In the maintenance world, it’s a term we’re all too familiar with.
 And, unfortunately, we all recognize the serious consequences that can come with a key part or piece of equipment failing.

-Downtime, injuries, costly repairs.
-All of these are commonplace when a breakdown inevitably occurs.
+Downtime, injuries and costly repairs are all commonplace when an equipment breakdown inevitably occurs.
 And without a game plan for repairing your most vital infrastructure, overcoming a breakdown can be a days-, weeks- or even months-long affair that results in production delays, lawsuits and, in the worst scenarios, bankruptcies.

-Fortunately, even if you opt for a reactive maintenance approach of only fixing equipment when it breaks rather than proactively performing routine maintenance, you can still have processes in place that highlight how to respond to breakdowns swiftly to minimize downtime and production delays.
+Fortunately, even if you opt for a reactive maintenance approach of only fixing equipment when it breaks rather than proactively performing routine maintenance, you can still have a breakdown maintenance plan in place that highlight how to respond to equipment failures swiftly to minimize unplanned downtime and production delays.

 What Is Breakdown Maintenance?